core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Presence of 'kid' in responses to requests protected with the pairwise mode.

 * Inclusion of 'kid_context' in notifications following a group rekeying.

+* Pairwise mode presented with OSCORE as baseline.

 * Revised examples with signature values.